MaxMason42/Personal_Projects/README.md

 # Personal-Projects
-Various machine learning projects I've done to showcase my ability.
+Various machine learning projects I've done on my own to display what I've learned and showcase my abilities.